-EXAMPLES: programming and services to those who lack the basic skills of reading and writing, GED and ESL. *(USA only)
+EXAMPLES: programming and services to those who lack the basic skills of reading and writing, GED and ESL. *(USA projects only)

 Founded in 1993, the mission of School and Tutors on Wheels (STOW) is to provide free, personalized English literacy education to low-income adults in their immediate neighborhoods.
 STOW serves to improve English literacy in order to empower students to reach their full potential, break the poverty cycle, improve their lives, and to participate more fully in their communities.
 The Sisters of the Congregation of St. Joseph strive toward systemic change to ensure the inclusion of those who are typically excluded or under-valued by increasing their English language skills.